Considering Breast Augmentation in Staten Island or New Jersey?

 Also known as augmentation mammaplasty, the procedure involves using implants to fulfill your desire for fuller breasts or to restore breast volume lost after weight reduction or pregnancy.

-Implants also may be used in a breast reconstruction after mastectomy or injury.
+Implants also may be used in breast reconstruction after mastectomy or injury.

 Breast augmentation does not correct severely drooping breasts.
 If you want your breasts to look fuller and to be lifted due to sagging, a breast lift may be required in conjunction with breast enlargement.